albertodemichelis/squirrel/doc/source/stdlib/stdstringlib.rst

 .. js:class:: regexp(pattern)

-    The regexp object represent a precompiled regular expression pattern.
-The object is created trough `regexp(patern)`.
+    The regexp object represents a precompiled regular expression pattern.
+The object is created through `regexp(pattern)`.

 +---------------------+--------------------------------------+